ActuallyAdequate/Chimaera/core/rules/conditions.md

 ## Restrained

 A creature is Restrained for as long as whatever is Restraining them continues to Restrain them.
 The creature Restrained is unable to execute any Abilities that require physical movement until they can successfully make a BRT or FLX roll to escape as an Action.
-The Restrainer may activate other Body Parts (if it is a creature and not rope) but then the Restrain condition will immediately end.
+The Restrainer may activate other Body Parts (if it is a creature and not rope) but then the Restrained condition will immediately end.

 ## Blind